CyberDruid-Codes/Slack_Messager/README.md

 The script requires the Bot to be created via the Slack Incoming Webhooks service, steps for this can be found here: https://api.slack.com/messaging/webhooks

+This is a powershell script and it can be runned with the following in the Command Prompt: powershell ./SlackBot_Messanger or ./SlackBot_Reply